Navigate to Forms

 - Open up the landing pages that your form appears on in a new tab.

-- Edit, Clone, Delete, form or Export submissions data.
+- Edit, clone, and delete a form or export submissions data.

 Sorting form views

-You can also choose a custom date range and input your preferred range.
+You can also choose a custom time period and input your preferred range.

 Dependent form fields